OleksiiKova/build_master_shop/README.md

 ### Checkout Page

-This page provides an organized, user-friendly layout for customers to review their orders, enter shipping information, and complete payments.
+This page provides an organised, user-friendly layout for customers to review their orders, enter shipping information, and complete payments.

 #### Order Summary Display:
 - Provides a detailed order summary with product images, names, quantities, sizes, SKUs, and subtotals.
 - Displays a final breakdown of the cart total, delivery cost, and grand total.

 #### Customer Information Forms:
-- Organized sections for entering customer details (name, email, phone) and delivery address (address lines, city, county, country, and postal code).
+- Organised sections for entering customer details (name, email, phone) and delivery address (address lines, city, county, country, and postal code).
 - Forms are styled with Django Crispy Forms for easy customization and improved aesthetics.
 - If the user is authenticated, a checkbox option is available to save delivery information to their profile.
 If not, links to sign up or log in are displayed.